 About Egg Moon Studio

-Please follow Egg Moon Studio on Twitter, Facebook or Google+ if you would like to hear about the very latest Scope Nights updates and developments, astronomy weather news, or new app developments.
-And if you require technical assistance or have a general enquiry please check the Help Articles.
+Please follow Egg Moon Studio on Twitter, Facebook or Google+ if you would like to hear about the latest app developments and astronomy & weather related news.
+And if you need technical assistance or have a general enquiry please visit the Egg Moon Support Page.

 I’m an independent developer and rely on recommendations and ratings to continue developing apps.
-So if you like Scope Nights and would like to see new features and continued support, please leave a good rating on the Scope Nights App Store Page.
-Many thanks for your support.
+So if you enjoy using an app and would like to see new features and continued support, please leave a good rating on the App Store.